U.S. Route 70 in North Carolina: Piedmont

 At 1.16 mi from the Yadkin River, NC 150 splits towards Churchland while US 29/US 70 merges with I-85/US 52 (at exit 84).
 After a 4.31 mi concurrency, I-85 splits off and continues towards Greensboro, and I-285 begins (at exit 87).
 Entering the Lexington city limits, additional route changes occur; I-285/US 52 departs (at exit 87) towards Winston-Salem, and US 64 merges from Mocksville.
-After skirting north of downtown Lexington, US 64 departs again towards Asheboro, and the highway continues northeasterly as a four-lane expressway.
-While still in Thomasville, it exits off the expressway at a diamond exit with NC 68.
-Now concurrent with said route, the two routes loops around Downtown High Point as a major arterial thoroughfare, before passing an exit with I-74.
-Heading to the outskirts of High Point, it exits off NC 68 at an at-grade junction with Wendover Avenue.
-Now using the name Wendover Avenue, US 70 heads in a northeastern direction as it becomes a major boulevard heading to the outskirts of Jamestown.
-It passes exits with Guilford College Road and I-73, while heading to the official city limits of Greensboro.
-The route enters into a commercial retail district, as it passes an exit with I-40.
-After passing an at-grade junction with Clifton Road, it becomes a freeway of six lanes.
-The freeway directly gives access to the Downtown area, as it loops around central Greensboro, passing exits with Spring Garden Street, Holden Street, and Market Street.
-The route heads towards the Friendly Center, with the namesake Friendly Avenue and Benjamin Parkway, giving direct access.
-After passing an exit with Westover Terrace, it comes to junction with Battleground Avenue which carries US 220, before the freeway downgrades to partial expressway.
-The expressway passes exits with Yanceyville Street and Summit Avenue, before meeting at a major junction with the O'Henry Boulevard exit, in which said route carries US 220 and US 29.
-US 220 leaves O'Henry Boulevard to join with US 70.
-The highway crosses the Huffine Mill Road exit, passes Penry Road, and shortly thereafter carries Wendover Avenue to its terminus where it becomes Burlington Road.
-It passes a junction with I-785 and I-840 where the road heads into McLeansville, downgrading to a two lane road.
-The road takes on the name, the Charlotte Hawkins Brown Memorial Highway, and connects to other small towns such as Sedalia and Gibsonville, as well as the Rock Creek and Stoney Creek centers in Whitsett; east of Whitsett, it enters Alamance County.
+After skirting north of downtown Lexington, US 64 departs again towards Asheboro, with US 70 continuing northeast alongside the four-lane expressway.
+While in Thomasville, it exits off the expressway with the diamond exit with NC 68.
+Now concurrent with said route, the concurrent loops exit the western "half" of North Carolina, in which the two routes encircles the center of Downtown High Point in the blend of boulevard and expressway grade, before coming to the exit with I-74.
+US 70 continues into the northern outskirts of High Point, where NC 68 diverges to the north at an at-grade junction with Wendover Avenue.
+US 70 continues northeast along Wendover Avenue, before entering into the northern outskirts of Jamestown.
+The corridor comes to the exits with Guilford College Road and the Greensboro Urban Loop (I-73/US 421), while heading to the city limits of Greensboro, where it temporarily becomes a boulevard.
+The route enters into the surrounding commercial retail district, where it comes to an exit with I-40.
+Wendover Avenue comes to an at-grade junction with Clifton Road, before it becomes a freeway with six overall lanes.
+The route comes to the exits with Spring Garden Street and Holden Street, before entering into the northern outskirts of Downtown Greensboro.
+While inside downtown, it comes to the exit with Market Street, before coming to Friendly Avenue and Benjamin Parkway, which gives direct access to the Friendly Center.
+After coming to the exit with Westover Terrace, it comes to junction with Battleground Avenue which carries US 220, before the freeway downgrades to partial expressway.
+It is in this vicinity, where US 70 and US 220 travels concurrently onto the partial-expressway, with the exits with Yanceyville Street and Summit Avenue.
+The corridor comes to a junction with O'Henry Boulevard (US 29), where US 220 leaves O'Henry Boulevard to join with US 70.
+Wendover Avenue crosses the Huffine Mill Road exit, comes to the junction with Penny Road, before the Wendover Avenue designation terminates at an at-grade junction with Burlington Road.
+It comes to a junction with I-785 and I-840, where the route enters into McLeansville, downgrading to a non-median arterial road.
+The road continues with the designated name, the Charlotte Hawkins Brown Memorial Highway, where it enters into the eastern "half" of North Carolina.
+US 70 connects to Sedalia and Gibsonville, among other, alongside the Rock Creek and Stoney Creek centers in Whitsett; east of Whitsett, it enters Alamance County.